 BOTOX® Treatment for TMJ Disorders

-Increasingly, BOTOX® is used as an alternative treatment for TMJ (temporomandibular joint) disorders and associated jaw tension and facial pain.
+Increasingly, BOTOX® is used as an alternative treatment for TMJ (temporomandibular joint) disorders, headaches and associated jaw tension and facial pain.
 When injected into the jaw, head and facial muscles afflicted with soreness and discomfort, BOTOX relieves TMJ pain and jaw tension for many patients.
 The injections often eliminate the headaches resulting from tooth grinding and jaw clenching.
 Although BOTOX treatment for these conditions is presently considered “off-label”, recent evidence indicates that it can be extremely effective.

 How does BOTOX treat jaw tension and TMJ Disorders?